-The Ricoh GR III has a built-in macro mode.
-It allows you to take photos that are much closer up than the camera typically focuses—it works in the range from 6cm to 12cm (2.36 to 4.72 inches).
+The GR III’s macro mode allows you to take photos that are much closer up than the camera typically focuses—it works in the range from 6cm to 12cm (2.36 to 4.72 inches).
 Which is a closer focus than some of the GR III’s main competitors.1

 And even if it might not appear to be an essential feature, I’ve found it surprising how useful it can be.
 If you’re using the GR III as a travel camera or shooting street photography, having a macro feature can open up all sorts of extra photographic opportunities.
 It might be the textures of an ancient door, the tiny artistic details of a doodling graffiti artist, a bug on a flower, shells on a beach, some of the local cuisine, or any number of other tiny subjects that can only be captured up close.